Tests

 Test

-The frontal assessment battery, a bedside test that can be administered in 10 minutes, is helpful for screening and identifying frontal lobe dysfunction.[63]
+The Frontal Assessment Battery (FAB), is a bedside test that can be administered in 10 minutes and is helpful for screening and identifying frontal lobe dysfunction.[87]

-The Executive Interview (EXIT) is another useful bedside screening tool for detecting possible frontal lobe dysfunction.
-It comprises a short screen of 25 items, and takes approximately 15 minutes.[64]
-The Quick EXIT is an abridged, 14-item version of the original EXIT.[65]
+The Executive Interview (EXIT) is a useful bedside screening tool for detecting possible frontal lobe dysfunction.
+It comprises a short screen of 25 items, and takes approximately 15 minutes.[88]
+The Quick EXIT is an abridged, 14-item version of the original EXIT that was developed by omitting 11 items that were assessed to fit the scale less well.[89]

 Result

-disproportionately poor performance in test-taking behavior and/or in tests of executive functioning; poor emotional processing; MMSE score often in normal range; in MOCA, frontal subsets may show abnormality
+disproportionately poor performance in test-taking behavior and/or in tests of executive functioning; poor emotional processing and impaired facial expression recognition tests; MMSE score often in normal range; in MoCA, frontal subsets may show abnormality

 brain MRI